 June, 2000, Jason Foley was promoted to black belt in Kenpo Karate by his instructor, Mike Foley Sr.

 December 3rd, 2000, Michael took gold in his division and Jason took bronze in his at the WPKA Canada Cup in Burlington, Ontario.
-This qualified them for the Canadian national kickboxing team.
-The team was coached by 5x professional kickboxing world champion and president of Kickboxing Canada – Muzammal Nawaz.
+This qualified them for the Canadian national kickboxing team – coached by 5x professional kickboxing world champion and president of Kickboxing Canada – Muzammal Nawaz.

 April 28th, 2001 at the WPKA world championships in Thessaloniki, Greece, Michael took gold in the continuous kickboxing division and silver in point fighting, and Jason took bronze in point fighting.